 For me personally, it’s as simple as this: When I’m speaking English, I pronounce words the American way and when I’m speaking French, I pronounce them the French way.
 Makes sense, non?

 What about you?
+Do you know the correct croissant pronunciation in French and how to pronounce French words?
 How do you pronounce foreign words in English?
 And English words when speaking a foreign language?